khanna7/BARS/transmission_model/outputs.md

 * art status: The ART status of the person at death or simulation end.
   * 0: not on ART
   * 1: on ART
-* time of art initiation: the timestamp when the person when on ART.
+* time of art initiation: the timestamp when the person last went on ART.
 If never on ART then -1.
+All the ART events, not just the final one, can be seen in the ART events file.
-* time of art cessation: the timestamp when the person went off of ART.
+* time of art cessation: the timestamp when the person last went off of ART.
 If never went off of ART then -1.
+All the ART events, not just the final one, can be seen in the ART events file.
 * prep status: The PrEP status of the person at death or simulation end
   * 0: not on PrEP
   * 1: not on PrEP after being on PrEP and then diagnosed as positive